Projects

 Tetris

-March '16
+Mar '16

-Other school projects include a simple HTTP server, a reliable file transfer protocol over UDP, a simple shell, and simple search engines based on the vector space and boolean retrieval Models
+Other school projects include a simple HTTP server, a reliable file transfer protocol over UDP, a simple shell, and simple search engines based on the vector space and boolean retrieval models.